-I updated my status message on Facebook a few house ago and wished all my daddy friends a happy father’s day.
-I really feel that being a dad, makes us guys very lucky… For most of us, pretty much every day is father’s day.
-It all begins at conceptions.
-We don’t have to grow the child, carry it for 9 months, and birth it.
-And, if the child is breastfed only, we can’t help with that either.
-We kind of get off easy, I think.
-Plus, if you love being a dad like I do, then it’s even better getting to help out in every way possible… I wish I could be the stay-at-home Dad…
+Yes, we don’t have to grow the child, carry it for 9 months, and birth it, have our bodies changed forever as a result, and if the child is breastfed only, we can’t help with that either.
+So, we kind of get off easy, I guess.
+Even if you love being a dad like I do, then it’s even better getting to help out in every way possible, it makes you want to be a stay-at-home dad (SAHD).

 Take my weekend, for example…

-I made the kids breakfast in the morning and we were going to have a nie healthy bowl of organic fresh oatmeal, until I was attacked by my family with great gifts, beautiful cards and a lot of love!
-My 3-yea-old, for example made a card for me in school where he has to fill in the blanks.
+I made the kids breakfast in the morning and we were about to sit down to enjoy a nice healthy bowl of organic fresh oatmeal, until I was attacked by my family with great gifts, beautiful cards and a lot of love!
+My 3-year-old son made a card for me in school where he has to fill in the blanks.
 So the first question was, “My Dad is ___ old”.
 He put 60.
 The next one was; “My Dad’s job is ____”.
 He put “Peeling apples”.
 The next one; “My Dad weighs ____”.
 He put “2000 pounds”.
 And there were more.
 LOL.
 I got an awesome book in gardening in small spaces.
 I CAN’T wait to read this book.
 It’s perfect! and my 6 custom tailored dress shirts from Maxwell the tailor showed up and my wife graciously paid the duty and included them in my gift.
 The shirts are… Interesting… 3 of them I love.
 One looks like a table cloth, one like wrapping paper and one… well… she said I need to keep 2 buttons open, hang big gold chains and put a ghetto blaster on my shoulder.
 It’s a little bit shiny… OK a LOT shiny.

 After breakfast and lots of hugs and kisses, we set off to do some organic strawberry picking / strawberry buffet (fresh peas too) with our very cool cousins.
 We had a blast.
 We picked, ate and picked some more.
 I love strawberries!!!

-After getting all covered in berries we went to have some yummy veggie Dim Sum for lunch at the Lotus Pond.
+After getting all covered in berries we went to have some yummy veggie Dim Sum for lunch at the Lotus Pond in Scarborough, about 25 minutes East of Toronto.
 We’ve been going there for years.

 We headed home around 3pm so our 5-year-old, Linus, would have some rest before a 4pm birthday party.